-- Economics courses appropriate to the internship (coursework may be taken concurrently with the internship)
+- Enrollment tin economics courses appropriate to the internship (coursework may be taken concurrently with the internship)

 International students you must submit the CPT form to ISSS and follow up with them in order to ensure that you also receive approval from USCIS.

-Step 2: Check the sjs4.sjsu.eduwebsite (go to the “sites” tab) to see if the company you want to intern with already exists in the database.
+- Check the sjs4.sjsu.edu website (go to the “sites” tab) to see if the company you want to intern with exists in the database.
+If it is not listed, proceed to Step 3.
 If your company is listed, proceed to Step 4.
-If it is not listed, proceed to Step 3.

-Pleas note: the student cannot achieve approval from EDIP Director on the EDIP/ CPT form if the Learning Site (company) is not identified on SJS4 website.
+- Please note: The student cannot achieve approval from EIP Director on the EIP/ CPT form if the Learning Site (company) is not identified on SJS4 website.

-Step 4: Once your EDIP get approval, the instructor will give you an add code to use to enroll in Econ 185 or Econ 285 for class credit
+- Once your EIP is approved, the instructor will give you an add code in order to enroll in ECON 185 or ECON 285 for class credit.

-Title Page: Include your name, the class (ECON 185 or 285), the date, the title of your paper, the name of your position and the name of the company where you performed your internship.
+Title Page: Your name, class (ECON 185 or 285), date, title of your paper, name of your position, and the name of the company where you performed your internship.

-Due Date: The paper is due on the least instruction day of the semester in which you are enrolled in the class.
+- The paper is due on the last instruction day of the semester in which you are enrolled in the class.
 The paper may be turned in early, if desired.